-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates
+First-Year

-G1 PRIVATE INSTITUTIONS -

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

+Tottom

 G1 REQUIRED FEES:

+• THE GOTTES I LEG.

 G1 ROOM AND BOARD:

-(on-campus)
+• (on-campus)

 G1 ROOM ONLY:

-(on-campus)
+٠. (on-campus)

 G1 BOARD ONLY:

-(on-campus meal plan)
+01 (on-campus meal plan)

-Γ 1
+(on-campus mear plan)

-G1 Comprehensive tuition and room and ' -
+G1 Comprehensive tuition and room and board fee (if your

-college cannot provide separate tuiti on and room and
+01 college cannot provide separate tuition and room and

 board fees):

+board rees).

 G1 Other:

+01 outor.

 G2 Minimum Maximum

-G2 Number of credits per term a student can take for the
+Number of credits per term a student can take for the William Maximam

-stated full-time tuition
+U 2 stated full-time tuition

+otated fair time tailori

+G3 Yes No

-G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, unior, senior)? Х
+G3 Do tuition and fees vary by year of study (e.g., sophomore, 100 110

+00 junior, senior)?

+junior, somory:

+G4 Г Yes No

+G4 Do trition and food your by undergraduate instructional res INO

-G4 G4 Do tuition and fees vary by undergraduate instructional program?
+G4 Do tuition and fees vary by undergraduate instructional

+program?

+G4 %

+/0

+G4 If yes, what percentage of full-time undergraduates pay

+more than the tuition and fees reported in G1?